 - Multi Zone and Distributed Wattage Used For better heat control and temperature tolerances.
 This construction covers heat losses on packaging machinery and molds.
 Individually controlled heating zones.?
 As many as 5 zones in 3/4″ and 1″ diameter heaters and 3 zones in other diameters.
 Leads are color coded for easy identification.

-Phoenix Thermal Supply Cartridge Heaters can be used in a variety of applications!
+A Phoenix Thermal Supply Cartridge Heater can be used in a variety of applications!

 Your cartridge heater’s life can be extended if properly designed for the application.
 Please contact one of our sales engineers to discuss your current design and we can work with you to verify if the watt density, sheath, form, fit, function is proper.
 Our experience is your advantage!